As if having a baby was not stressful enough!

-There are teens who become jealous at the thought of another person coming in to compete for affection from their parents.
-Jealousy usually stems from fear of some kind and in this case it is usually the fear of being left out.
+Some teens become jealous at the thought of another person coming in to compete for affection from their parents.
+Jealousy usually stems from fear of some kind; in this case, it is typically a fear of being left out.

-You can make sure to set aside exclusive, quality time with your teen before and after the baby comes to let them know that they are still your priority.
+You can set aside exclusive, quality time with your teen before and after the baby comes to let them know they are still your priority.

-By doing this you also build your relationship so when a bump in the road comes you have something to fall back on.
+By doing this, you also build your relationship, so you have something to fall back on when a bump in the road comes.

 Relationships take commitment.

 This is a celebration of life.
 Mom, dad, Tara, Bobby, and the new baby are all in this together.
 A family.

 The more you lay out this idea to your teen before and after their new sibling arrives, the more likely they will see them as a part of the whole.

 Sure, there will be exuberant joy at the beginning.
 There should be!

 Helping Older Siblings Cope With a New Baby – Recommended Reading